dart-lang/language/working/value-classes/feature-specification.md

     that removing `value` from an extensible class is a breaking API change.*

 *   A value class may apply mixins and implement as many interfaces as it wants.

-This means that every instance field in a value class that requires initialization is declared by some value class, either itself or one of its value class superclasses.
-In other words, every field the automatically generated methods use is a value field.
+    Any mixin applied by a value class or one of its superclasses must not have any mutable or `late` instance fields.

-When referring to the *value fields* of a value class, we mean the value fields it declares and the value fields it inherits from other value classes.
+    **TODO: Is the last restriction too brittle?
+It means that adding a private mutable instance field to a mixin is a breaking change.
+Maybe value classes shouldn't be able to apply mixins?
+Or should we allow `value mixin`?**

-It is a compile-time error for a value field in a class to shadow a value field in a superclass. *Shadowing fields is never a good idea, and shadowing a value field would make it impossible to distinguish their corresponding parameters in `copyWith()`.*
+It is a compile-time error for an instance field in a value class to shadow a field in a superclass. *Shadowing fields is never a good idea, and shadowing a field in a value class would make it impossible to distinguish their corresponding parameters in `copyWith()`.*

-It's reasonable to declare a value class that has no actual value fields.
+It's reasonable to declare a value class that has no actual fields.
 This can be useful if you want it to be a base class for other value classes.

 ## Implicit const constructors